atrf87/json-1/task_hw.md

 ```
 cat > preferences.json
 ```
 #### 10. In the file "preferences.json", add information about your preferences (favorite movie, favorite TVshow, favorite food, favorite season, country you would like to visit).
-In JSON format
+In json format
 ```
 {
     "favorite_movie": "Midnight in Paris",